jcampbell05/RxChef/README.md

 wait(minutes: 5)

 - Serve them up.
-serve(chips)
+serve(chips.serve)
 ```

-Whilst simple and easy to understand our RoboChef will only prepare a plate of chips before remaining idle.
-We want our RoboChef to prepare it each time someone places an order.
+Whilst simple and easy to understand our Robo Chef will turn on, prepare a plate of chips before remaining idle.
+We want our Robo Chef to prepare it each time someone places an order and only when they place an order.
 So lets have a look at how we would do this.

+In the past we may have had a loop who's job it was to poll if there were any new orders.
+Luckily in an era of ever growing numbers of frameworks we don't have to do this anymore.
+Most of these frameworks have a concept similar to observables, so let's use this.